coherent-research/dcs-documentation/DCSInstallationGuide.md

-Whether the Local System Account or a special account is created it will require access to DCS DB and the **Install-DcsDb** script will create the approriate user login in SQL server and provide it with the required **DcsFullAccess** database role to allow this.
+Whether the Local System Account or a special account is created it will require access to DCS DB and the **Install-DcsDb** script will create the appropriate user login in SQL server and provide it with the required **DcsFullAccess** database role to allow this.

 > When a special account is used the scripts will securely prompt for the